sgong-pdftron/stranger-docs/android/controls/Reflow.md

 # Reflow
 Reflow makes the document more flexible and easier to read, especially on small devices.
 PDFNet is able to extract reflowable layout of each page of a PDF document as an HTML file.
-In this article we explains how simple is to show a widget that allows the user to swipe left or right through the pages of the document to see reflowable document pages.
-Later, we provide necessary functions to convert a hard-layout PDF page to an HTML document page.
+In this article we explain how simple it is to show a widget that allows the user to swipe left or right through the pages of the document to see reflowable document pages.
+Later, we provide necessary functions to convert a hard-layout PDF page to a HTML document page.

-# How to show Reflow pager
+# How to show Reflow Pager
 ReflowControl is a [ViewPager](https://developer.android.com/reference/android/support/v4/view/ViewPager.html) that allows the user to flip left and right through reflowable layout of pages in a certain PDF document.

 <img src="https://github.com/sgong-pdftron/stranger-docs/blob/master/android/controls/gif/reflow_pager.gif?raw=true" width="32%">

 ## Implementation
-To set up your layout with ReflowControl, add a `<ReflowControl>` element to your XML layout.
+To set up your layout with [ReflowControl](http://www.pdftron.com/pdfnet/mobile/docs/Android/tools/javadoc/reference/com/pdftron/pdf/controls/ReflowControl.html), add a `<ReflowControl>` element to your XML layout.
 For example, if each page in the swipe view should consume the entire layout, then your layout looks like this:

 ```android
 <com.pdftron.pdf.controls.ReflowControl